Loading Events

 Youth: $7.50

-For the final THE COMPLETE BACH presentation of our 2024-2025 Season, organists Mark Mummert and Wesley Hall will perform Bach’s finest works for organ beginning at Trinity Lutheran Church and ending at First Baptist Church, just a short walk apart on Worcester’s scenic Salisbury Street.
+For the final THE COMPLETE BACH presentation of our 2024-2025 Season, organists Mark Mummert and Wesley Hall will perform an afternoon of all-organ music.
+Beginning at Trinity Lutheran Church and ending at First Baptist Church, these performances are just a short walk apart on Worcester’s scenic Salisbury Street.

 Trinity Lutheran Program